Automattic/mongoose/docs/connections.md

 Below are some of the options that are important for tuning Mongoose.

 * `promiseLibrary`    - Sets the [underlying driver's promise library](http://mongodb.github.io/node-mongodb-native/3.1/api/MongoClient.html).
-* `poolSize`          - The maximum number of sockets the MongoDB driver will keep open for this connection.
-By default, `poolSize` is 5.
-Keep in mind that, as of MongoDB 3.4, MongoDB only allows one operation per socket at a time, so you may want to increase this if you find you have a few slow queries that are blocking faster queries from proceeding.
+* `maxPoolSize`       - The maximum number of sockets the MongoDB driver will keep open for this connection.
+By default, `maxPoolSize` is 100.
+Keep in mind that MongoDB only allows one operation per socket at a time, so you may want to increase this if you find you have a few slow queries that are blocking faster queries from proceeding.
 See [Slow Trains in MongoDB and Node.js](http://thecodebarbarian.com/slow-trains-in-mongodb-and-nodejs).
+You may want to decrease `maxPoolSize` if you are running into [connection limits](https://docs.atlas.mongodb.com/reference/atlas-limits/#connection-limits-and-cluster-tier).
+* `minPoolSize`       - The minimum number of sockets the MongoDB driver will keep open for this connection.
+The MongoDB driver may close sockets that have been inactive for some time.
+You may want to increase `minPoolSize` if you expect your app to go through long idle times and want to make sure your sockets stay open to avoid slow trains when activity picks up.
 * `socketTimeoutMS`   - How long the MongoDB driver will wait before killing a socket due to inactivity _after initial connection_.
 A socket may be inactive because of either no activity or a long-running operation.
 This is set to `30000` by default, you should set this to 2-3x your longest running operation if you expect some of your database operations to run longer than 20 seconds.
 This option is passed to [Node.js `socket#setTimeout()` function](https://nodejs.org/api/net.html#net_socket_settimeout_timeout_callback) after the MongoDB driver successfully completes.
 * `family`            - Whether to connect using IPv4 or IPv6.
 This option passed to [Node.js' `dns.lookup()`](https://nodejs.org/api/dns.html#dns_dns_lookup_hostname_options_callback) function.
 If you don't specify this option, the MongoDB driver will try IPv6 first and then IPv4 if IPv6 fails.
 If your `mongoose.connect(uri)` call takes a long time, try `mongoose.connect(uri, { family: 4 })`
 * `authSource`        - The database to use when authenticating with `user` and `pass`.
 In MongoDB, [users are scoped to a database](https://docs.mongodb.com/manual/tutorial/manage-users-and-roles/).
 If you are getting an unexpected login failure, you may need to set this option.